Frequently asked questions

 Referrals & Rebates

-Do I need a referral for counseling appointments?
+Do I need a referral for psychology appointments?

 No. You can book an counseling appointment without a referral.
 If you have a referral from your GP, psychiatrist or paediatrician you may be eligible for Medicare rebates.